-- Rates for casual users using employee's own car (employees must ensure their insurance includes "business" cover) - £0.45 pence per mile for mileage up to 10,000 miles per annum. - Subsistence:
+- Rates for casual users using employee's own car (employees must ensure their insurance includes "business" cover) - £0.45 pence per mile for mileage up to 10,000 miles per annum.
+An additional 5p per mile is payable if a colleague is travelling with you. - Subsistence: